Many organisms, including aspen trees, reproduce by cloning.

 1) Creating mindless organ banks is wrong because you are killing a person, or because you are not allowing a person to have a brain or soul, or because it is killing a potential person.

 Response – Tooley rejects all of these objections.
 There are no convincing reasons to think that embryos, brainless organs, or potential people are people.
 Furthermore, while some may think organ banks are ghoulish, not using them allows innocent people to die who would otherwise not die.
 Thus to advocate against cloning is to recommend a course of action that will result in the death of many innocent people.
-(Remember also that in practice we’re talking about cells being directed to develop into a pancreas, liver, heart, etc. Not whole bodies hanging on hooks in chambers as in the movies.)
+(Remember also that in practice we’re talking about cells being directed to develop into a pancreas, liver, heart, etc. Not whole bodies hanging on hooks as is often depicted in the movies.)

 2) Cloning violates the rights of clones to a genetically unique or open future.

-3) Brave New World scenarios such as human beings will cloned to serve as slaves, soldiers in the dictator’s army, etc.
+3) Brave New World scenarios such as human beings will be cloned to serve as slaves, soldiers in the dictator’s army, etc.

 Response – Such scenarios are not plausible.
-Would society suddenly change their mind about the immorality of slavery because of genetic engineering?
+Would society suddenly change its mind about the immorality of slavery because of genetic engineering?
 Would a dictator who couldn’t conscript his own army undertake a cloning project so that in twenty years he had the army he wanted?
 Not likely.
 (Remember you must show not that something is possible but that it’s plausible.)

 Response – The beliefs that give rise to such distress are, as we have seen, false; and they are also irrational since, as we have seen, genetic determinism is false.
 But we should not be constrained by the irrational beliefs of others.
 Moreover, these irrational beliefs will cease when cloning becomes familiar.